This is how the history of Clifford’s Tower and York has shaped communities in modern years

-How the history of York and Clifford’s Tower has shaped the city’s communities in modern years
+How the history of Clifford’s Tower and York has shaped the city’s communities in modern years

 Clifford’s Tower is the largest surviving part of York Castle, originally built on the orders of William I and consisted of castles, prisons, law courts and various other state buildings that were built over the last 900 years.